 Toll-free Bridge Number: 1-866-560-8322

-PIN Number: 36676820#
+PIN Number: 36676820

 You must call into the conference on the scheduled day and time.
 You will not be called by the Administrative Law Judges.
 Failure of any party to attend the prehearing conference without good cause shall constitute a waiver of all objections to the agreements reached and matters decided at the prehearing conference